 How to Increase the Money You Make Selling Your Stuff on Ebay

-This article is written for people who are not looking to be power sellers and move large amounts of merchandise, I am writing this for everyday folks looking to sell items they have around the house they want to get rid of or small amounts of merchandise they found for a good deal.
+This article is written for people who are not looking to be power sellers and move large amounts of merchandise, I am writing this for everyday folks looking to sell items they have around the house or small amounts of merchandise they found for a good deal.
 It will also help those people who need some extra money, perhaps to pay some bills, rent, or would simply like some extra spending money.